|Donald E. Graham|

 Graham is a co-founder of TheDream.US, a national scholarship fund for DREAMers, created to help immigrant youth get a college education.
 Previously, he served as chairman of the District of Columbia College Access Program, a private foundation he co-founded in 1999 that has helped double the number of DC public high school students going on to college and has helped triple the number graduating from college.
 He remains a member of the DC-CAP board.
 Since its inception, DC-CAP has assisted over 23,000 DC students enroll in college and has provided scholarships totaling more than $33 million.

-Graham is a trustee of the Federal City Council and of the Philip L. Graham Fund, which was established in 1963 in memory of his father.
-He is also a director and member of the compensation committee of Facebook, The Summit Fund of Washington, the College Success Foundation and KIPP-DC.
-Previously, he served as a member of the Pulitzer Prize Board.
+Graham is a trustee of the Federal City Council and of the Philip L. Graham Fund, which was established in 1963 in memory of his father, as well as a director of the College Success Foundation and KIPP-DC.
+Previously, he was a director of Facebook and The Summit Fund of Washington.
+He also served as a member of the Pulitzer Prize Board.